Company Directors’ Responsibilities

 Directors’ common law duties can be summarised into three principles:

 Duties as a company officer under the Companies Acts;

 Company Secretaries’ Responsibilities

-A company secretary’s main functions are to oversee the company’s day to day administration and to ensure specifically that the company complies with the law and observes its own regulations.
+A company secretary’s main functions are to oversee the company’s day to day administration.